 1973: The Miracles released Renaissance, the group’s first album without former lead singer Smokey Robinson, whose position had been filled by Billy Griffin.

-1975: John Lennon made what became his final live performance as part of the “Salute To Sir Lew Grade: The Master Showman,” performing “Slippin’ and Slidin’” and “Stand By Me”—both from his newest album, Rock ‘n’ Roll—as well as an updated take on “Imagine” that reflected his recent troubles with the US government.
+1975: John Lennon made his final live performance as part of the “Salute To Sir Lew Grade: The Master Showman,” performing “Slippin’ and Slidin’” and “Stand By Me”—both from his newest album, Rock ‘n’ Roll—as well as an updated take on “Imagine” that reflected his recent troubles with the US government.
 Members of the band wore masks made by sculptor Ruby Jackson on the backs of their heads, referencing what Lennon considered to be the two-faced business dealings of media mogul Lew Grade, with whom both Lennon and Paul McCartney fought for years for the rights to their own songs.
 Other artists at the star-studded gala included Julie Andrews, Tom Jones, and early Lennon hero Peter Sellers, who performed before a group of Hollywood elite.
 The show was televised later in mid-June.

-1982: Paul McCartney and Stevie Wonder hit the top of the UK singles chart with their duet “Ebony and Ivory,” McCartney’s 24th #1 hit single as a songwriter.
+1982: Paul McCartney and Stevie Wonder hit the top of the UK singles chart with their duet “Ebony and Ivory,” McCartney’s twenty-fourth #1 hit single as a songwriter.
 In mid-May, the single started seven weeks at #1 on the Billboard Hot 100 in the US.
 The title had been inspired by comedian Spike Milligan, who’d said “black notes, white notes, and you need to play the two to make harmony, folks.”

 1988: Eric Clapton’s Crossroads box set was released by Polydor Records.
 The multi-disc compilation includes Clapton’s work with the Yardbirds, John Mayall’s Blues Breakers, Cream, Blind Faith, Delaney & Bonnie & Friends and Derek and the Dominos, as well as his solo career.
 The set’s cover was painted by Rolling Stones guitarist Ronnie Wood.
 The collection won several awards, including two Grammy Awards awarded in 1989, and is Clapton’s most-purchased box set.

 1989: Doolittle, the second album by Pixies was released in the US a day after it was issued in the UK.
 The album was the group’s first to chart in the US as well as their first international release.